Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 Toggle disqualification from ranking for a bounty hunter in the current season
 #### /moderation xp-penalty
 Reduce a bounty hunter's XP
+#### /moderation bountybot-ban
+Toggle whether the provided user can interact with bounties or toasts
 ### /premium

 > Usable in DMs: true